 Apply this once from pure noise, and you get a clean image.
 The model should give the same clean answer from any point on the same trajectory.
 Same idea as the equation above, drawn along one trajectory:

-For this to actually work, the function needs two properties.
+For this to work, the function needs two properties.
 First, the boundary condition: at $t = 0$ (or more precisely, a small cutoff $\varepsilon$ near zero), the function must be the identity, $f_\theta(x_0, \varepsilon) = x_0$.
 A completely clean image maps to itself.
 Without it, the network could satisfy the rest of the loss by outputting a constant; the boundary condition pins one end of the function to something meaningful.

 How do you actually build $f_\theta$ so the boundary identity $f_\theta(x_0, \varepsilon) = x_0$ holds?
 The naive way is piecewise: define $f_\theta(x, t) = x$ when $t = \varepsilon$ and $f_\theta(x, t) = F_\theta(x, t)$ otherwise, where $F_\theta$ is a free neural network.
 This works for the discrete-time loss but breaks the moment you want continuous-time training, because the function is not differentiable at $\varepsilon$ and the continuous-time loss requires a clean derivative through $f_\theta$.

 At $t = \varepsilon$ the formula collapses to $f_\theta(x, \varepsilon) = 1 \cdot x + 0 \cdot F_\theta = x$.
 The boundary condition is true by construction; the loss never has to enforce it.
-Crucially, because $c_\text{skip}$, $c_\text{out}$, and $F_\theta$ are all differentiable in $t$, so is $f_\theta$.
-That smoothness is what unlocks continuous-time consistency training, where the loss involves a derivative of $f_\theta$ with respect to $t$.
+Because $c_\text{skip}$, $c_\text{out}$, and $F_\theta$ are all differentiable in $t$, so is $f_\theta$.
+That matters for continuous-time consistency training, which needs a clean derivative of $f_\theta$ with respect to $t$.

-The specific functional forms for $c_\text{skip}$ and $c_\text{out}$ are inherited directly from the EDM diffusion preconditioning [10], which is a deliberate choice: it lets consistency models drop into existing diffusion architectures with no structural changes, just a different head and loss.
+The specific functional forms for $c_\text{skip}$ and $c_\text{out}$ are inherited directly from the EDM (elucidating diffusion models) preconditioning [10].3

 The skip weight $c_{\mathrm{skip}}(t)$ rises toward one as $t \to \varepsilon$ while the trunk weight $c_{\mathrm{out}}(t)$ falls to zero, so the wired output $f_\theta(z_t, t) = c_{\mathrm{skip}}(t)\, z_t + c_{\mathrm{out}}(t)\, F_\theta(z_t, t)$ becomes nearly the identity on $z_t$ near the clean end.
 The boundary condition falls out of the wiring; the loss does not have to learn it.